-After Padman, now a 30-year-old bag woman: Anisha Nichani's Svachh mission
+After Padman, now a 30-year-old bag woman: Anisha Nichani's Svacch mission

 Her team of women gets tons of newspapers from several groups, associations and individuals and makes about 170 bags from one kg of newspaper.
 As they cost a minimum of Rs 20 for 10 bags and Rs 200 for 100 bags on many e-commerce sites, they sell out almost immediately.
 “A part of our profits goes towards buying sanitary napkins for slum kids in places like Pudupet and Chetpet and teaching them about menstrual hygiene.
 We also visit Tamil-medium government schools for sessions on the issue.”
 Her organization is also actively involved in social media campaigns to educate the general public about intimate hygiene and common myths surrounding menstruation and how to tackle it.

-Asked if the lives of sanitation workers have improved because of Svachh bags and waste segregation measures in the state, she says, “A small change doesn’t impact them much as they handle a massive amount of waste every day.
+Asked if the lives of sanitation workers have improved because of Svacch bags and waste segregation measures in the state, she says, “A small change doesn’t impact them much as they handle a massive amount of waste every day.
 Some of them lose their appetite and go without food for many days.
 The change is marginal and the switch to sustainable sanitary products must continue.”

-Sanitary pads are not something to be hidden or ashamed of as even men come and buy them and Svachh bags nowadays, she says, adding that menstrual hygiene which was once a taboo topic is not so any more.
+Sanitary pads are not something to be hidden or ashamed of as even men come and buy them and Svacch bags nowadays, she says, adding that menstrual hygiene which was once a taboo topic is not so any more.
 “Groups called ‘Associated Brothers Club’ religiously collect newspapers -- almost 15 kilos of them.
 So it is safe to say that we’ve come a long way.”

 Talking about the future, Anisha says she is working on a bag to dispose of hazardous objects including razors, blades and glass pieces.
 “Every day hundreds of domestic and sanitation workers get some sort of a cut or the other as a result of handling such products which are not disposed of properly.
 We are working to get the bag to the market.”